pnnl/ConStrain/docs/paper.md

 # Summary

-The Control Strainer, or `ConStrain`, is a python-based framework that can be used by energy modelers, building engineers, and researchers to conduct consistent and automated verification of building system controls using either timeseries data generated from whole-building energy simulations (e.g. EnergyPlus [@energyplus]) or from actual building automation system (BAS) trend data. `ConStrain` is made of three main components: an expandable control verification algorithms library, a streamlined verification case and data preparation process, and a standardized performance evaluation and reporting process.
+The Control Strainer (ConStrain) is a Python-based, open-source framework that enables commissioning agents, controls engineers, building automation specialists, facility managers, and energy modelers to conduct consistent and automated verification of building system controls.
+It utilizes real-time Building Automation System (BAS) trend data or time-series data generated from whole-building energy system simulations (e.g., EnergyPlus [@energyplus], Spawn-of-EnergyPlus [@spawn], Modelica [@modelica]).

 At its roots, `ConStrain`'s verification library was developed to check for compliance with control-related requirements in building energy codes—such as scheduling, economizer logic, demand-controlled ventilation, or equipment staging.
 These requirements specify how Heating, Ventilation, and Air Conditioning (HVAC) systems should behave to ensure energy efficiency.
 ConStrain formalizes and automates the control verification process, which involves checking time-series sensor and actuator data to determine whether actual system operation aligns with those intended control sequences.
 Meanwhile, the verification library is implemented in a way such that it is expandable and can cover user-customized control verifications.